davideberly/GeometricTools/README.md

 ## Supported Platforms ##

 The mathematics code is in a header-only library, GTMathematics.
-A mathematics library with GPU-based implementations is provided, GTMathematicsGPU.
+A mathematics library with GPU-based implementations is provided,s GTMathematicsGPU.
 The CPU-based common graphics engine code is in its own library, GTGraphics.
 DirectX 11 wrappers are provided for graphics and applications, GTGraphicsDX11 and GTApplicationsDX11, on Microsoft